PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Achieving Correct Secure

 \subsubsection{Aggregation}

 When all users finish their encoding and broadcasting, the aggregator conducts the following homomorphic operations: Then, he can use $\HSK$ to decrypt the polynomial value.

-Analyses in the full version \cite{fullversion} show that \ourprotocol~is correct and indistinguishable against chosen-plaintext attack.
-Note that the lowest degree in a user's encoding key $\SK_i$ is 2, and this forces at least three users to participate in the polynomial evaluation .
+analysis in the appendix show that \ourprotocol~is correct and indistinguishable against chosen-plaintext attack.
+Note that the lowest degree in a user's encoding key $\SK_i$ is 2, and this forces at least three users to participate in the polynomial evaluation.
 This is because our scheme cannot guarantee the data privacy against other users when only two users participate in the evaluation (Section \ref{section:limit}).
-Besides, since users keys used in the analyses depend only on the number of participants, $EK_i$ can be used in any analyses among any subgroup of users, and this makes our scheme applicable to dynamically changing analyses participants.

-Finally, all the computations and operations in our scheme are closed in integer groups due to the cryptographic operations.
-Therefore, we used fixed point representation \cite{nikolaenko2013privacy} to represent real numbers.
-Please refer to our full version for more details.